videosdk-live/videosdk-docs/docs/guide/video-and-audio-calling-api-sdk/features/connection/switch-connection-participant.md

   connectionParticipant.switchTo({ meetingId, token, payload });
 };

-// This event will be emitted to all participants of Meeting B meeting.on(
+// This event will be emitted to participant of Meeting B meeting.on(
   "switch-meeting",
   ({